How to Make a Stuffed Burger That's (Literally) Bursting with Flavor

 Stuffed hamburgers may require an extra baby step or two, but the effort-to-enjoyment ratio is sky-high!
-Our step-by-step instructions show you how to make stuffed burgers.
-Use one of our great stuffed burger recipes or dream up your own way to stuff a burger.
+Our step-by-step instructions show you how to make stuffed burgers at home.
+Use one of our great stuffed burger recipes or dream up your own fillings to stuff a burger.

 Stuffed hamburgers are an amazing upgrade from your standard burger fare.
 Better yet, they're much easier to make than they look.
-Use the instructions below as a master recipe for stuffed hamburger patties.
-Choose from our tangy Greek Filling or our kicky Fiesta Filling, or simply fill the patties with cheese or your own creative way to stuff a burger.
-Once you've got the hang of it, give some of our other great stuffed burger recipes a go!
-Find links to more recipes at the bottom of this story.
+Use our Test Kitchen's tips below as a master recipe for stuffed hamburger patties.
+Once you know how to stuff a burger, give some of our other great stuffed burger recipes a go.
+Choose from our tangy Mediterranean-inspired filling, spicy Mexican-inspired filling, or simply fill the patties with cheese or your own creative fillings.
+You'll be making stuffed burgers for the family all the time after acing this burger technique.

 Step 1: A Perfect Meat Mixture for Stuffed Hamburgers